2002 La Paz floods

 The Bolivian flood of 2002 was a disastrous flood in La Paz city that affected many places on February 19, 2002.
-Buildings collapsed and torrents of water raged through the streets destroying road surfaces and brick walls.
+Torrents of water raged through the streets destroying road surfaces brick walls, torrents of water dragged people through the streets of the city.
 The flash flooding caused at least 69 deaths and 150 people received treatment in city hospitals.
-It was one of the most of the decade terrible flood that affected La Paz city and the government financed the economic and natural losses.
+It was one of the worst of the decade terrible flood that affected La Paz city and the government financed the economic and natural losses.